ghi-electronics/Documentation/software/tinyclr/tutorials/marshal.md

 ```
 >[!WARNING]
-> Some peripherals, reading status registers also clear their status, which may effect their behavior at run time.
+> Some peripherals, reading status registers also clear their status, which may affect their behavior at run time.

 Below is list of peripheral registers that TinyCLR OS allows access to.
 An exception will be thrown if an invalid register is used.